Ted Cruz Fires Back at 'Rich, Angry, Hollywood Celebrity' Seth Rogen After Actor Says 'F**k Off You Fascist'

 — Ted Cruz (@tedcruz) January 21, 2021

-Rogen doubled down, firing off another f-Bomb laden screed, saying “Haha get fucked fascist.
+Rogen doubled down, firing off another f-bomb laden screed, saying “Haha get fucked fascist.
 Go encourage a white supremacist insurrection again you fucking clown.”

 Haha get fucked fascist.
 Go encourage a white supremacist insurrection again you fucking clown.